tonusp/NaNo2016/A_Book_of_Changes.md

 He stood for many minutes in front of the largest of the portraits in the main gallery.
 It showed a quintessentially late 17th, early 18th century man in a black scholar's gown, and wearing a large wig of black curls.
 He seemed to have a larger head than most ordinary mortals, and certainly a larger nose than anyone would find flattering in a portrait.
 But still: "He's not here.
 I was so sure I would find him, find some word or sign..."

 In deep disappointment, Joseph led the way out of the big house.
 He felt almost like weeping.
-How could his sense of the way he should be going prove so wrong?
+How could his sense of the Way he should be going prove so wrong?
 Where was his wife when he needed her?

 Looking once more at the plan of the grounds they had been given as they entered, he suddenly noticed the words Leibniztempel.
 Could that be it?
 With renewed hope he set off towards the left, past the garden theatre and one of the designated public picnic areas, crossing An der Graft and making for the ornamental lake on the other side.
 There, on a promontory beside the lake, stood the circular pavilion building, its Ionic columns holding up the cupola roof.

 They climbed the steps and stood beside the plinth holding the bust of the great thinker.
 It's not the original, of course: that was removed for restoration, and is still kept in controlled conditions to preserve it from further damage or decay.
 Even the copy which was put in the temple in its place has suffered seriously at the hands of climate and vandals.
-Currently Herr Leibniz is missing his nose, and the city council is still discussing details of a potential repair.
+Currently Herr Doktor Leibniz is missing his nose, a large enough trophy to satisfy the most ambitious vandal.
+The city council is still discussing details of a potential repair.

 "He's near, he's near," murmured Joseph.
 "Somewhere, there must be a way?
 Is there anyone in view?"